 What are the “steps” of the K-Beauty Routine?

-The key principles behind the routine are “Cleanse“, “Treat” and “Hydrate“.
+No K-Beauty 101 would be complete without touching on the key principles behind the routine.
+In a nutshell, these are “Cleanse“, “Treat” and “Hydrate“.

 A K-Beauty routine can include the following steps (at night)

 Step 1 – Cleanse with an Oil-Based Cleanser